Saif418/AI-Research-Paper/README.md

 # AI-Research-Paper
-Here is the research paper.
+Here is my research paper I have been working on.
 This research paper is for a conference called Midwest Instruction and Computing Symposium (MICS).